I gained weight while intermittent fasting, 10 pounds to be exact, because of course I did!

 This was not bloat, nor was it “muscle mass” due to my workouts.
 This was weight.

 The reality of this whole situation is that I knew.
 Honestly, I KNEW.
 I knew I was making bad choices, I knew I wasn’t consistent with my fasting schedule and I knew that I was starting to gain weight.
 It’s this same reality that I faced when I was about 180 pounds.
-I knew what I was eating was bad, that my habits were shit, so why was I surprised that I gained 50 pounds?
+I knew what I was eating was bad, that my habits were shit, so why was I surprised that I gained weight while intermittent fasting?

 Read: My Weight Gain Story.

-Am I pissed that I let myself gain 10 pounds?
+Am I pissed that I let myself gain weight while intermittent fasting?

 No, not really.
 I’m kind of sick of being mad at myself all the time for doing all the things that I do to myself.
 I did it.
 It’s done.
 I allowed myself some slack during these past several months and now I’m faced with those consequences.
 It’s now time to reel in that slack and throw the line in a different direction.